MarzellT/MarzellOS/README.md

 xor reg, reg  is the best way to 0 a register.
 On 64 bit machines do xor r32, r32 as it saves a byte and will clear the upper 32 bit.

+Detecting Memory relies heavily on standardized bios.
+For older systems it can be super tricky. (https://wiki.osdev.org/Detecting_Memory_(x86))